 Do you believe that no matter what you do or don’t do, your life is destined to turn out a certain way because of some past life or even current life misdeeds?
 So you might as well not bother trying too hard?

 Are you living your life based on the principle of karma from the past, or cause and effect in this lifetime?

 If so, I respect your viewpoint.
 However, be sure to distinguish between superstitions based on religious mumbo jumbo and real scientific facts.

 Coming from a Hindu background, I have been exposed to the concept of karma from past lives and how in this life I had to make up for past digressions.
-Also I had to be “good” in this lifetime so as to be luckier next time around. (actually I can’t even imagine being even luckier than I am now).
+Also, I had to be “good” in this life to be luckier next time around. (actually, I can’t even imagine being even luckier than I am now).